hypothe/AI4RO2_E/script/README.md

 python3 data_util.py
 ```

-This script simply contains some util functions.
+This script contains utility functions needed for the correct exectuion of the previously presended python scripts.

 ---

 ## Dependencies

 Python3 is needed to launch those scripts.

 ENHSP-20 compiled from source is also needed to solve the domain-problem couple.
-By default the position of the planner executable
-is assumed at `/root/ENHSP-20`, to change it open `run.py` and modify the `engine_path` global variable.
+By default the position of the planner executable is assumed at `/root/ENHSP-20`, to change it open `run.py` and modify the `engine_path` global variable.
-Notice that the off-the-shelf compiled version was discarded due to it not managing to set hw, gw appropriately (despite passing them from command line)